NICMx/Jool/doc/usr/userspace-app-flags.markdown

 **Protocols**

 The command will filter out the tables not mentioned in this list.
+If you don't include any protocols though, Jool will assume you want to see all three tables.

 **Other parameters**

-* When `--display`ing, the application will attempt to resolve the names of the remote nodes talking in each session. _If your nameservers aren't answering, this will slow the output down_.
+When `--display`ing, the application will attempt to resolve the names of the remote nodes talking in each session. _If your nameservers aren't answering, this will slow the output down_.
 Use `--numeric` to turn this behavior off.

 **Command examples**